akingdom/akingdom.github.io/README.md

 > A.I. is a tool made by humans to assist humans; don't confuse it with actual intelligence, the two are not the same and will never be so. — Andrew Kingdom

 > Un-deception is the successful resolution of misapprehension, that is, the changing of your mind concerning a misbelief.
-This is not the same as trying to change someone's mind. - Andrew Kingdom on C.S.
-Lewis.
+This is not the same as trying to change someone's mind. - A. Kingdom on C.S.
+Lewis on J. Austen

 > I.Q. tests are intended as a measure of a person's mental ability to solve certain problems within a very narrow mindset, which generally excludes: a person's full intellect, emotional quotient, physical intellect, spatial intellect, spiritual intellect, love, kindness, ethics, operational organisation, and many other factors.
 Often the tests assume a single correct answer, whereas in reality there are often many ways to answer the question, depending how you consider it. - Andrew Kingdom